andrewkibet/Jcompose/JCompose/README.md

 # Key Concepts in RESTful API Integration for Android
 HTTP Client: Android apps use HTTP clients to make network requests.
 Some common options are:

 **HttpURLConnection:** A built-in class to send and receive HTTP requests.
 It's not recommended for modern Android apps because it's low-level and requires more manual handling.
 Retrofit: A modern library that simplifies the process of making HTTP requests and handling JSON responses.
 OkHttp: Another widely used HTTP client that works well with Retrofit.
 JSON Parsing: APIs typically return data in JSON format.
 Libraries like Gson or Moshi are used to convert JSON into Java/Kotlin objects.

-**Concurrency:** Network requests should never be performed on the main thread, as it can lead to a blocked UI and ANRs (Application Not Responding errors).
+**Concurrency:** Network requests should never be performed on the main thread, as it can lead to a blocked UI and ANRs (Application
+Not Responding errors).
 You can use tools like:

 **Coroutines (recommended for Kotlin)**
 RxJava for reactive programming
 AsyncTask (deprecated but still used in older apps) Lifecycle Awareness: Since API calls might return after the activity is destroyed, Android provides lifecycle-aware components such as LiveData and ViewModel to handle responses and UI updates safely.

+**Tools for RESTful API Integration in Android**
+1. Retrofit (Highly recommended)
+   Retrofit is the most popular library for making HTTP requests in Android.
+It simplifies the process by converting HTTP API calls
+2. into Java/Kotlin interfaces.